Iceland Luxe Wellness & Wilderness in the Spring

 If you arrive early in the day and your hotel room is not yet ready, you will be able to store your baggage at the hotel and go explore.

-We will start the trip with a guided meditation session before our signature welcome dinner and drink at a special location in the city.
+We will start the trip with a short orientation walking tour of Reykjavik with our guide Saga before our signature welcome yoga session followed by dinner and wine pairing at a special location in the city.

-We like the Center Hotels Plaza because it is a well-appointed modern hotel in the city center, next to the main shopping and sightseeing so you can literally open the lobby door and be where you need to be.
+We like the Midgardur because it is a well-appointed modern hotel in the city center, at the end of the main shopping and sightseeing so you can literally open the lobby door and be where you need to be.

 Day 2 : Active volcano & Blue Lagoon